Similes for Confident with Explanation and Examples

 1. She explained her idea as confident as a scientist with proof, and everyone agreed.

-2. He answered as confident as a scientist, although others questioned him.
+2. He answered as confidently as a scientist, although others questioned him.

 3. She stood as confident as a researcher with data, yet remained open-minded.